csound-flossmanual/csound-floss/book/09-a-csound-in-pd.md

 ## Installing

-You can embed Csound in PD via the external object **csound6~** &nbsp;which has been written by Victor Lazzarini.
+You can embed Csound in PD via the external object **csound6~** which has been written by Victor Lazzarini.
 This external is either part of the Csound distribution or can be built from the sources at <https://github.com/csound/csound_pd> .
 In the examples folder of this repository you can also find all the .csd and .pd files of this chapter.

 On **Ubuntu Linux**, you can install the csound6~ via the Synaptic Package Manager.
-Just look for _csound6~_ or _pd-csound_, check &nbsp;_install_, and your system will install the library at the appropriate location.
-If you build Csound from sources, go to the&nbsp;
+Just look for _csound6~_ or _pd-csound_, check _install_, and your system will install the library at the appropriate location.
+If you build Csound from sources, go to the [csound_pd repository](https://github.com/csound/csound_pd) and follow the build instructions.
-[csound_pd repository](https://github.com/csound/csound_pd)
-&nbsp;and follow the build instructions.
 Once it is compiled, the object will appear as _csound6~.pd_linux_ and should be copied (together with _csound6~-help.pd_) to _/usr/lib/pd/extra_, so that PD can find it.
 If not, add it to PD's search path